 The American Institute of Cancer Research recommends consuming at least 2½ cups of vegetables and fruits daily.
-Since both can be bought and stored in your own freezer for use any time, without the threat of spoilage, they are great sources of cancer fighting vitamins and compounds.
+Since both frozen fruits and vegetables can be bought and stored in your freezer for use at any time, without the threat of spoilage, they are great sources of cancer-fighting vitamins and compounds.

 Do not thaw frozen vegetables before cooking as they will lose a good amount of their flavor and nutrients.

 When local produce is abundant, you can also freeze it yourself.
 Choose super-fresh vegetables without any blemishes, and then once home, wash, peel, and cut them to a handy size.
 Blanch them to kill any harmful bacteria as well as the enzymes that cause spoiling.
 After running cold water over the blanched veggies, pat them dry and bag them in freezer bags.
 Leave room at the top of each bag for the vegetables to expand in the freezer and take out as much air as possible from the bag to prevent freezer burn.